watsonwork/watsonwork-developer-docs/references/V1_OutboundCallback.md

 Notifies that a space has been updated.

 This event is sent only to webhooks that
-- have been added for the message-updated event
+- have been added for the space-updated event
 - and belong to an app that is a member of the space.